Whether it's for the holidays or a birthday, it's hard to come up with a thoughtful last-minute gift that hasn't been done before.

 In some cases, you may need to enable the chosen token before you can discover the address to receive, which can be done by searching for the asset and switching it on.

 Most exchanges and providers will provide a confirmation message on the send screen that the entered address is valid for that cryptocurrency.

-You’ll also want to double check the address, because if you enter even one character incorrectly then the crypto could be sent to the wrong address and may be gone forever.
+You'll also want to double check the address, because if you enter even one character incorrectly then the cryptocurrency could be sent to the wrong address and may be gone forever.

-In crypto, if you send anything to a wallet that you do not have control over—or if you lose access—then you will not be able to recover it—and neither will any customer support.
+If you erroneously send crypto to a wallet that you do not have control over—or if you lose access—then you will not be able to recover it—and neither will any customer support.